ismk/ismk.github.io/resume.md

 Created a site where users could create posts, focused on historical events, which would visually represented on a timeline.
 Application was built on Ruby on Rails with AJAX, jQuery on the frontend and the timeline was created with D3js.

-Subsequentlyn after the basic rails skeleton up and running, I implented technologies like Mechanize and Nokogiri to parse and scrape data from the web (specifically wikipedia.)
+Subsequently after the basic rails skeleton up and running, I implented technologies like Mechanize and Nokogiri to parse and scrape data from the web (specifically wikipedia.)

 ***
 ###EXPERIENCE_